 … you will have more detailed and structured data.
 Better data = better results (if used wisely).

-Similarly, as for promoted post examples, use URL parameter field and make sure you have the correct naming.
+Similarly, as for promoted post examples, use URL parameter field for Facebook Ad tracking and make sure you have the correct naming.
 When duplicating ads, don’t forget to update UTM tracking parameter values.

-A while ago, Facebook introduced Dynamic URL Parameters that allowed to setup a tracking template and almost forget about manual tracking update.
+A while ago, Facebook introduced Dynamic URL Parameters that allow to setup a tracking template and almost forget about manual tracking update.

 Summary & recommendations